mattmc3/zephyr/README.md

 Zsh is a wonderful shell, but out-of-the-box it needs a bit of a boost.
 That's where Zephyr comes in.
 Zephyr uses built-in Zsh features to set up better default options, completions, keybindings, history, and much more.

-Zephyr can be thought of as a fast, lightweight alternative to big bloated Zsh frameworks like Oh-My-Zsh and Prezto.
-Combine Zephyr with a [plugin manager][antidote] and you'll have a powerful Zsh setup that rivals anything out there.
+Zephyr can be thought of as a fast, lightweight set of core Zsh plugins.
+It contains a lot of the core niceties from frameworks like Oh-My-Zsh and Prezto without all the bloat.
+Combine Zephyr with a [plugin manager][antidote] and some [awesome plugins](https://github.com/zsh-users) and you'll have a powerful Zsh setup that rivals anything out there.

 ## Install